 - M.S.
 Global Health & Environment, UC-Berkeley, 2014

 - Minor in Sociology

-Email me for more background information.
-A copy of my CV is available here.
+Feel free to email me for more information.
+A copy of my resume is available here.